 Some antihypertensive drugs have smaller blood pressure effects (as monotherapy) in black patients, and many antihypertensive drugs have additional approved indications and effects (e.g., on angina, heart failure, or diabetic kidney disease).
 These considerations may guide selection of therapy.

-The figures above provide an approximation of the likelihood of reaching a targeted blood pressure goal (e.g. SBP < 140 mmHg or < 130 mmHg) for the high dose groups evaluated in the study.
+Figures 1 and 3 provide an approximation of the likelihood of reaching a targeted blood pressure goal (e.g., SBP less than 140 mmHg or less than 130 mmHg) for the high dose groups evaluated in the study.
 At all levels of baseline blood pressure, the probability of achieving any given diastolic or systolic goal is greater with the combination than for either monotherapy.
 For example, the mean baseline SBP/DBP for patients participating in this multifactorial study was 157/100 mmHg.
-A patient with a baseline blood pressure of 157/100 mmHg has about a 49% likelihood of achieving a goal of < 140 mmHg (systolic) and 50% likelihood of achieving < 90 mmHg (diastolic) on aliskiren alone, and the likelihood of achieving these goals on amlodipine alone is about 62% (systolic) and 69% (diastolic).
+A patient with a baseline blood pressure of 157/100 mmHg has about a 49% likelihood of achieving a goal of less than 140 mmHg (systolic) and 50% likelihood of achieving less than 90 mmHg (diastolic) on aliskiren alone, and the likelihood of achieving these goals on amlodipine alone is about 62% (systolic) and 69% (diastolic).
 The likelihood of achieving these goals on Tekamlo rises to about 74% (systolic) and 83% (diastolic).
 The likelihood of achieving these goals on placebo is about 25% (systolic) and 27% (diastolic) [see DOSAGE AND ADMINISTRATION and Clinical Studies].